-Ciph Lab™ exists to build the missing enterprise function for the AI era—Intelligence Resources™—so organizations can turn AI uncertainty into governed, measurable progress.
+Ciph Lab® exists to build the missing enterprise function for the AI era — Intelligence Resources™ — so organizations can turn AI uncertainty into governed, measurable progress.

 Ciph Lab, Inc. is incorporated as a Delaware Public Benefit Corporation — a legal structure that holds us accountable not just to shareholders, but to a broader public mission.
 This is not a branding choice.
-It's a structural commitment encoded in our founding documents.
+It is encoded in our founding documents.

 As a PBC, we are legally required to balance the interests of our stakeholders with the public benefit we exist to create.
-For Ciph Lab, that means every client engagement, every framework we publish, and every governance system we build must serve a purpose larger than revenue.
+Every client engagement, every framework we publish, and every governance system we build must serve a purpose larger than revenue.

 "The purpose of the Corporation is to engage in any lawful act or activity for which corporations may be organized under the Delaware General Corporation Law, and to responsibly develop and maintain advanced artificial intelligence governance systems, software platforms, and safety research to benefit technology developers, users, and regulatory bodies by promoting transparency, ethical oversight, and the reduction of systemic technological risks."